Answering the Call to Serve Others

 Our mission is to prepare future occupational therapy practitioners in a nurturing Christian environment to offer compassionate, ethical, evidence-based, occupation-centered services.

 Anchored in Christian values, our vision is a world where occupational therapists serve people holistically by engaging their mind, body and spirit to create a meaningful life.

 Belief that faith in God and His Son, Jesus Christ, compels each one to treat all people with respect.

 Commitment to develop intentional relationships to demonstrate the love of Christ through relevant occupational therapy services.

 Commitment to utilize and create evidence-informed therapy to provide best practice for clients and community.

 Leadership that serves clients, the profession and the community, and extends globally.

 Students enrolling in Samford’s entry-level occupational therapy doctorate will advance their intellect, creativity and faith to help people of all ages participate in everyday activities they want and need to do.
-Through classroom and practice experiences, community and global engagement, and an individual capstone project, you’ll develop therapeutic practice, research and leadership skills; acquire knowledge about administration, program and policy development, and develop advocacy abilities to answer your calling to serve others.
+Through classroom and practice experiences, community and global engagement, and an individual capstone project, students will develop therapeutic practice, research and leadership skills; acquire knowledge about administration, program and policy development, and develop advocacy abilities to answer their calling to serve others.